-The answer is very nice: it turns out that braided monoidal categories are a special case of monoidal 2-categories!
+The answer is very nice: it turns out that braided monoidal categories are a special case of monoidal bicategories.

 We should explain this, because it is part of a fundamental pattern called the 'periodic table of n-categories'.
 As a warmup, let us see why a commutative monoid is the same as a monoidal category with only one object.
-This argument goes back to work of Eckmann and Hilton [171], published in 1962.
-A categorified version of their argument shows that a braided monoidal category is the same as weak monoidal 2-category with only one object.
-This seems to have first been noticed by Joyal and Tierney [172] around 1984.
+This argument goes back to work of Eckmann and Hilton [175], published in 1962.
+A categorified version of their argument shows that a braided monoidal category is the same as monoidal bicategory with only one object.
+This seems to have first been noticed by Joyal and Tierney [176] around 1984.

 Suppose first that C is a category with one object x.
-Then the set hom(x, x) becomes a monoid where multiplication is composition of morphisms and the identity element is 1_x .
+Then composition of morphisms makes the set of morphisms from x to itself, denoted hom(x, x), into a monoid: a set with an associative multiplication and an identity element.
 Conversely, any monoid gives a category with one object in this way.

 But now suppose that C is a monoidal category with one object x.
 Then this object must be the unit for the tensor product.
-As before, $\hom(x,x)$ becomes a monoid using composition of morphisms.
+As before, hom(x, x) becomes a monoid using composition of morphisms.
 But now we can also tensor morphisms.
 By Mac Lane's coherence theorem, we may assume without loss of generality that C is a strict monoidal category.
-Then the tensor product is associative, and we have $1_x \otimes f = f = f \otimes 1_x$ for every $f \in \hom(x,x)$.
-So, $\hom(x,x)$ becomes a monoid in a second way, with the same identity element.
+Then the tensor product is associative, and we have $1_x \otimes f = f = f \otimes 1_x$ for every $f \in hom(x, x)$.
+So, hom(x, x) becomes a monoid in a second way, with the same identity element.